Chapter 3 : Three

 “Well, let’s find him and get out of here,” said Victoire, jumping as a flash of green light passed several feet above her head.
 It was a killing curse.

 Victoire crawled over the floor as quickly as she could without making any noise.
 She spread her fingers out like antennae and skimmed over the surface of the floor ahead of her to make sure she didn’t bump into anyone who wanted to kill her.

-She looked up and realized with a wave of panic that the smoke was beginning to clear.
+She looked up and realized with a wave of fresh panic that the smoke was beginning to clear.
 They had minutes, maybe seconds, before visibility was restored.
 If they didn’t get out before that happened, the three of them were as good as dead.

 Occasional flashes of light continued to streak through the air above Victoire’s and Lance’s heads.
-Every few seconds they heard a cough or scuffle, but it was impossible to tell where the noises were coming from.
+Every few seconds they heard a cough or scuffle, but it was impossible to tell who or where the noises were coming from.

 “There,” said Lance.